webcoderr/angular-super-starter/README.md

 Hello there!

-This is a test app.
 You can use it as a base of building other more complex applications.

 For example in building a website for news.
 There are articles and categories for them.